Advisers network

 Mark Burgess

-Mark Burgess, chairman of OMFIF Asia, is a board and investment committee member at Australian Retirement Trust, a $180bn pension plan, and holds other advisory roles.
+Mark Burgess, chairman of OMFIF Asia and a former board member of OMFIF, is a board and investment committee member at Australian Retirement Trust, a $210bn pension plan, and holds other advisory roles.
 He is enterprise professor at the University of Melbourne.
 Previously he was chief executive of the Future Fund, Australia’s sovereign fund, and Treasury Group.
 He has been chief executive and chief investment officer in London at Credit Suisse Asset Management, American Express AM and Colonial First State.

 Otaviano Canuto